Advanced chess: Teams

-It has been debated, due to the peculiarities of the human–computer team, whether the human should be considered the advanced-chess player, or rather the team itself should be considered the player.
-It is the prevailing view that, because the human subordinates the computer in a meaningful intent to win a chess game, and that the human is the one who makes the final decision about the move to be played, the human should be considered the advanced-chess player.
-Some have also argued that the term "computer-assisted player" should not be used for an advanced-chess player, as the key element is cooperation, not assistance.
+Due to the peculiarities of the human–computer team, it has been debated whether the human should be considered the advanced chess player, or rather the team itself should be considered the player.
+It is the prevailing view that, because the human subordinates the computer in a meaningful intent to win a chess game, and that the human is the one who makes the final decision about the move to be played, the human should be considered the advanced chess player.

 On the Internet

-In the wake of León, the ubiquity of the Internet and a high number of commercial and free Internet chess servers has made it possible for anyone to play advanced chess over the Internet.
+In the wake of León, the Internet's ubiquity and a high number of commercial and free Internet chess servers have made it possible for anyone to play advanced chess over the Internet.

-The first was CCO (Computer Chess Organization), which organized advanced chess events, most of which took place on Free Internet Chess Server (FICS) or on the correspondence website.
+The first was CCO (Computer Chess Organization), which organized advanced chess events, most of which took place on Free Internet Chess Server (FICS) or the correspondence website.
 It was not necessary to be a member of the CCO to participate in its tournaments, although the organization pointed out that membership was highly desirable.
 Internet chess events usually used unrated games, but CCO did propose the introduction of chess on the Internet of a third category of players: the "advanced-chess player", called (C), with a special advanced-chess rating category, since most chess servers on the Internet already had suitable mechanisms.

 At the same time that CCO ended (2005), the PAL/CSS Freestyle Tournament was born, sponsored by the PAL Group on Abu Dhabi and implemented by CSS (Computer-Schach und Spiele) on the Playchess server run by the German company ChessBase.
 Cash prizes were awarded (totaling 132,000 euros between 2005 and 2008) for the top finishers.
-Thus the famous freestyle chess tournaments were born with the participation not only of the great GMs but also of any other player who wanted to register for the tournament.
-To the surprise of many who were certain that the GMs would prove superior, it was an amateur player – expert in the use of chess software – who won the challenge.
+Thus, the famous freestyle chess tournaments were born with the participation not only of the great GMs but also of any other player who wanted to register for the tournament.
+To the surprise of many who were certain that the GMs would prove superior, an amateur player – expert in chess software – won the challenge.